CMSgov/ab2d-website/about.md

     img-alt="DPC logo"
     heading-level="h3"
     title="Data at the Point of Care"
-    body="The Data at the Point of Care (DPC) API enables healthcare providers with claims data to fill in gaps in patient history at the point of care and deliver high quality services to Medicare enrollees." footer-link="https://dpc.cms.gov/"
+    body="The Data at the Point of Care (DPC) API enables healthcare providers with claims data to fill in gaps in patient history at the point of care and deliver high-quality services to Medicare enrollees." footer-link="https://dpc.cms.gov/"
     footer-link-text="Visit DPC"
     button=true